kingsor/HugoEdoDev/content/english/post/2016-01-07-how-to-update-a-github-forked-repository.md

 ---
-date: "2016-01-07T00:00:00Z"
+date: "2016-01-07"
-description: I was looking for updating a forked repository and I found the answer on StackOverflow.
+summary: I was looking for updating a forked repository and I found the answer on StackOverflow.
+categories:
+- developer
 tags:
-- developer
 - git
 - github
 title: How to update a GitHub forked repository